 A Message from the Governor

-According to the League of American Bicyclists, Delaware is the sixth most bicycle-friend state in the United States, and – as an avid cyclist and your governor – I am committed to policies and infrastructure improvements that will make our state an even more safe and convenient place to travel by bicycle.
+According to the League of American Bicyclists, Delaware is the 9th most bicycle friendly state in the United States, and – as an avid cyclist and your governor – I am committed to policies and infrastructure improvements that will make our state an even more safe and convenient place to travel by bicycle.

-Through programs and policies such as Rails-to-Trails and Complete Streets, the Delaware Department of Transportation has taken the lead in creating facilities that encourage cycling throughout the First State, and the Delaware General Assembly has passed laws to protect cyclists and promote cycling.
+Through programs and policies such as Rails-to-Trails, Complete Streets, Transportation Alternatives that includes Safe Routes to School, the Delaware Department of Transportation has taken the lead in creating facilities that encourage cycling throughout the First State, the design of the remaining segments of the Georgetown to Lewes Trail has begun, construction is underway for the separated bikeway along Delaware Avenue in Newark and the Delaware General Assembly has passed laws to protect cyclists and promote cycling.

-I look forward to working with the Bicycle Council throughout my time in office to make Delaware an even more bicycle- friendly place for our residents and our visitors.
-We’ve come a long way, but our work is not done.
+I look forward to continuing my work with the Delaware Bicycle Council to make Delaware an even more bicycle- friendly place for our residents and our visitors.
+We’ve come a long way, but our work is no done.

 Governor John Carney